 We took a leisurely stroll down the farm as we went from paddock to paddock feeding more horses.
 You won’t be able to miss Xena, the most friendly cow we have ever met.
 We were also lucky to be given a chance to meet Blonde, the 43-week pregnant mare whose foal was due the following weekend.
 I secretly wished that she would pop before we leave.
 Corrine explained that Blonde had previously mothered two other foals which went on to win many horse show awards.

-At the end of the farm lies a calm river amidst an Australian bushland – a perfect stop for picnic!
+At the end of the farm was a calm river amidst an Australian bushland – a perfect stop for picnic!
 Before making our way back to the cottage, we stopped by the chicken coop to pick up some freshly laid eggs for tomorrow’s breakfast and said hello to Racheal the rabbit.
 As the evening comes, relax and listen up for kookaburras calling in the distance.

 OTHER NEARBY ATTRACTIONS